sayitfast/MountWizzard3/README.md

 MW runs also with ASCOM 6.2 and 6.3 and is tested with both.
 If you would like to test in simulation, please choose the camera V2 simulator and the .NET versions fo telescope and dome simulator.
 Some older stuff won't work properly.

-### DSLR
-Actually the SGPro API had some problems with DSLR Cam's.
-As I don't own a DSLR for imaging, there is hardly any chance to test it in detail.
-With the current betas, there should be an improvement if not finally fixes all issues.

 ### ASCOM framework
 If you didn't already install the ASCOM Framework on you computer for astronomy use, please do so now.
 You will find the download at:
 <pre>http://ascom-standards.org</pre>
 The actual version is 6.3.
 Please download it and install the package on your computer.

+### DSLR
+Actually the SGPro API had some problems with DSLR Cam's.
+As I don't own a DSLR for imaging, there is hardly any chance to test it in detail.
+With the current betas, there should be an improvement if not finally fixes all issues.

 ### Finally
 The use this software is at your own risk!
 No responsibility for damages to your mount or other equipment or your environment.
 Please take care yourself !

-Hope this makes fun and helps you for your hobby, CS Michel
+Hope this makes fun and helps for your hobby, CS Michel